 Alison Tonsmeire grew up in a suburb west of Boston.
-She is a Certified Eating Disorder Dietitian through IAEDP and the Clinical Training Coordinator at Metrowest Nutrition.
+She is a Certified Eating Disorder Dietitian through IAEDP and the Clinical Manager at Metrowest Nutrition.
 Prior to joining Metrowest Nutrition full-time, she was Lead Dietitian at Walden Behavioral Care’s residential program.
 She has extensive experience at all levels of eating disorder care and worked regularly on Alcott, Walden’s inpatient eating disorder unit, with both adults and adolescents.

 Alison has a bachelor’s degree in psychology from Boston University, providing her with a good understanding of not only eating disorders but also the process of behavior change necessary to make dietary alterations.
 During college, she studied eating disorders intensely, working closely with one of her professors for two semesters of directed study.
 She believes that complete recovery from an eating disorder is possible by empowering the individual and instilling skills necessary to work through the recovery process.
 After completing her undergraduate degree, Alison went on to pursue a master’s degree in nutrition, also from Boston University, where she gained the understanding and skills necessary to ensure her patients receive adequate nutrition and to help support them as they establish a healthier relationship with food.